 7. Feed Your Cat Early

-Give your cat 3-4 hours to let food settle before hitting the road.
-Otherwise you may get a present during your drive.
+Give your cat 3-4 hours to let their food settle before hitting the road.
+Otherwise, you may get a present during your drive.

 Make sure you have water for your cat along the way.
-We like to use this collapsible camping cup for their water, both in the car and in the trailer since it packs away nicely.
+We like to use this collapsible camping cup for their water and their food, both in the car and in the trailer since it packs away nicely.

 9. Reward Them

 Have treats handy so you can let them know they are doing a good job.
 Just like any behavior, giving them treats helps reinforce positive behavior.
-You may not think it’s possible to train a cat, but ours can sit, shake, and we’re in the process of leash training them.
+You may not think it’s possible to train a cat, but ours can sit, shake, and stand.
+We’re also in the process of leash training them.

 10. Pet-Friendly Hotels

-If you or your pets need a break from the road, look for pet friendly hotels.
+If you or your pets need a break from the road, look for pet-friendly hotels.
 There are more of them out there than you think!
 Make sure you call and ask if they allow both dogs and cats.
 Our favorite cat friendly hotel chains are Kimpton Hotels and La Quinta.

 Since we are in such a tiny space, we decided to change from our usual clumping litter to pine.
 It masks the odor much better and doesn’t get all over the floors.
 They still get pine out of their box, but it’s much easier to pick up.
 We usually put their litter box right by the door, so that we can sweep it up right there.